lmfit/lmfit-py/doc/model.rst

     def gaussian(x, amp, cen, wid):
         return amp * exp(-(x-cen)**2 / wid)

-We want to use this function to fit to data :math:`y(x)` represented by the arrays ``y`` and ``x``.
+With that function, we can easily calculate a model for our data, and the goal here is to use this function to fit to data :math:`y(x)` represented by the arrays ``y`` and ``x``.
 With :scipydoc:`optimize.curve_fit`, this would be:

 .. jupyter-execute::